-MATH 103 College Algebra (3)
+MATH 103 Precalculus (3)

-A study of the real number system, equations and inequalities, polynomial and rational functions, exponential and logarithmic functions, complex numbers, systems of linear and nonlinear equations and inequalities, matrices, and introduction to analytic geometry.
-The emphasis of this course will be on logical implications and the basic concepts rather than on symbol manipulations.
+A study of the real number system, algebraic expressions, equations and inequalities, polynomial and rational fuctions, and exponential and logarithmic functions.
+The emphasis of this course will be on the mathematical idea of a function, such as representing functions numerically, verbally, algebraically, and graphically, and connecting those functions to the real world.
 Prerequisite: appropriate score on math placement exam.